davidlichacz/tribute-card-reporting/README.md

 **Current Features**

  - Creates spreadsheet that summarizes all cards sent for a chosen month.
+ - Calculates monthly statistics.
+ - Error checking
+   - Checks if no files are found in the requested folder

 **Future improvements:**
- - Error handling
+ - Error checking
-   - No files found
    - Incompatible files
    - Missing dates
    - Out-of-range dates
-  - Calculate summary statistics.
  - Update spreadsheet that summarizes annual data.
  - Create visualization.
  - Create GUI for user-friendliness and standardizing data entry.